allez-chauffe/marcel/node-packages/marcel-plugin/README.md

 }
 ```

-The render method will be called to let you synchronise your UI with updated props and state.
+The render method will be called to let the UI synchronize with updated props and state.

-You can use the state to keep track of some value and have your plugin automatically rerender on change.
-To update the state, simply call `this.setState(newState)`.
+The state can be used to keep track of some values and have automatically rerender the plugin on changes.
+To update the state, `this.setState(newState)` must be called.
 If `newState` is an object, it will be merged into the current state.
-If it is a function, it will be called with the current state and merge the returned object into the current state.
+If it is a function, it will be called with the current state and must return the new state.

-# Advises and tips for your plugin
+# Tips and tricks

-Since your plugin will be contained in a iframe that will take only a part of the full webpage, it is highly recommended to remove the border, padding and, very important, the scrollbar.
+Since a plugin will be contained in a iframe that will take only a part of the full webpage, it is highly recommended to remove the border, padding and, must importantly, the scrollbar.
-You can do this with this tiny css snippet:
+This can be done with this tiny css snippet:

 ```css
 body {